Watch This Giant Eel Attack A Shark And Swallow It Whole – Almost

 Second Jaws for Grasping Prey

 Somehow, this slender creature manages to get large and struggling animals down its throat.
 It can do this because it has two sets of jaws.
 It starts by grasping the prey in its oral cavity jaws.
-Here, there are sharp teeth that curve backwards so they pierce the animal and prevent it from getting back out of the mouth.
+Here, there are sharp teeth that curve backward so they pierce the animal and prevent it from getting back out of the mouth.

-Then, a second set of jaws (the pharyngeal jaws) that are located behind the eel’s skull, move forward and snatch the prey bringing it back towards the food pipe (esophagus) ready for swallowing.
+Then, a second set of jaws (the pharyngeal jaws) behind the eel’s skull move forward and snatch the prey bringing it back towards the food pipe (esophagus) ready for swallowing.
 It may also use this second set of jaws to transport prey.
 A second set of jaws is not unique.
 It is estimated that around 30,000 fish species have a second set of jaws in their throat region.
 But it is thought that they only use them for grinding or crushing the prey.

 Despite these amazing features, this particular moray managed to lose the shark.
 Almost the entire body was inside the eel when it gave a final wriggle and managed to work its way back out.
-The white tip reef shark looks a bit stunned by the experience but manages to swim away!
+The white-tip reef shark looks a bit stunned by the experience but manages to swim away!

 Share this post on: